tonikelope/coronapoker/docs/ec-identity-spec.md

 Implications, all expected and correct:

 - Two players sharing one machine: two nicks, two distinct keypair files. `known_identities` has one row per nick.
-- One player using two machines: the same nick yields a different keypair on each machine, so peers see the pubkey change when the player switches devices.
-The shield reverts to grey (unverified) silently.
+- One player using two machines: the same nick yields a different keypair on each machine, so peers see the pubkey change when the player switches devices. `verified_oob` resets to 0 (unverified) silently.
 - An impostor claiming another player's nick is accepted silently into TOFU, but per-action signatures expose them at their first action: they cannot produce a signature matching the genuine pinned pubkey.

 ### 2.3 Fingerprint format